axboe/fio/HOWTO.rst

 	turns on verbose logging from libcurl, 2 additionally enables HTTP IO tracing.
 Default is **0**

+.. option:: http_object_mode=str : [http]

+        How to structure objects for HTTP IO: *block* or *range*.
+        Default is **block**.

+        In *block* mode, one object is created for every block.
+The HTTP engine treats :option:`blocksize` as the size of the object to read or write, and appends the block start/end offsets to the :option:`filename` to create the target object path.
+Reads and writes operate on whole objects at a time.

+        In *range* mode, one object is created for every file.
+The object path is the filename directly for both read and write I/O. For read requests, the :option:`blocksize` and :option:`offset` will be used to set the "Range" header on read requests to issue partial reads of the object.
+For write requests, blocksize is used to set the size of the object, the same as in *block* mode.

 .. option:: uri=str : [nbd]

 	Specify the NBD URI of the server to test.
 The string